Frequently Asked Questions

 Riichi mahjong is difficult to introduce succinctly, but this zine is a decent place to start, and there are also a growing number of English language introductory resources available online.
 See our resources page.

-Can I play riichi if I only know Hong Kong/Taiwanese/etc. mahjong?
+Can I play riichi if I only know Hong Kong/Sichuan/etc. mahjong?

 Will UMP only support/offer riichi mahjong?